antmicro/grvl/docs/src/xml-reference.md

 ## Generic component/container attributes

-Each component/container has the following attributes:
+Each component has the following attributes:

 * id
 * x (absolute, in pixels)